Francisco and Jacinta Marto: Illness and death

 The siblings were victims of the great 1918 influenza epidemic that swept through Europe that year.
-In October 1918, Jacinta told Lucia that Mary had appeared to her and promised to take them to heaven soon.
+In October 1918, Jacinta told Lúcia that Mary had appeared to her and promised to take them to heaven soon.
 Both lingered for many months, insisting on walking to church to make Eucharistic devotions and prostrating themselves to pray for hours, kneeling with their heads on the ground as they said the angel had instructed them to do.

 Francisco declined hospital treatment on 3 April 1919, and died at home the next day.
 In an attempt to save her life, which she insisted was futile, Jacinta was moved to Ourém Hospital.
 Her condition steadily worsened and, in an attempt to transfer her to the children's hospital in Lisbon, Queen Stephanie's Hospital (which at the time only allowed for children from the city to be treated there), she was moved first to the care of the small Orphanage of Our Lady of Miracles, in the Lisbon neighbourhood of Estrela.
 She developed purulent pleurisy and endured an operation in which two of her ribs were removed.
 Because of the condition of her heart, she could not be fully anesthetized, and suffered terrible pain, which she said would help to convert many sinners.
 On 19 February 1920, Jacinta asked the hospital chaplain who heard her confession to bring her Holy Communion and administer Extreme Unction because she was going to die "the next night".
 He told her that her condition was not that serious and that he would return the next day.
 The next day Jacinta was dead; she had died, as she had often said she would, alone.

 In 1920, shortly before her death at age nine, Jacinta Marto reportedly discussed the Alliance of the Hearts of Jesus and Mary with a then 12-year-old Lúcia dos Santos and said:

 When you are to say this, don't go and hide.
 Tell everybody that God grants us graces through the Immaculate Heart of Mary; that people are to ask her for them; and that the Heart of Jesus wants the Immaculate Heart of Mary to be venerated at his side.
 Tell them also to pray to the Immaculate Heart of Mary for peace, since God entrusted it to her.

 Jacinta and Francisco are both buried at the Basilica of Our Lady of the Rosary of Fátima.